 Florida has very well-developed laws and procedures for handling self-defense.
 Contrary to what you may know, self-defense isn't just about the use of deadly force.
-Other less violent means of self-protection are covered too.
+Other less violent means of self-protection are covered, too.
 Did you get arrested for punching someone in the face?
 Had they just struck or threatened to strike you?
 Many cases are ended when proof is offered of self-defense.
 You are perfectly within your rights to use reasonable force to repel an attack on yourself or others.
-People sometimes plead to charges that can be defended against.
+People often plead to charges that can be defended against.
 Don't give in so easily and a lawyer can help you.

 In self-defense by use of deadly force though, the help of a lawyer can be especially critical.
 Florida understands that people have a fundamental right to protect themselves and their family and guests from the violence of intruders or thugs, at home, in cars, or even on the street.
 However, in the heat of the moment, right after you have defended yourself or others, you may be overwhelmed with unfamiliar emotions and the after effects of elevated levels of adrenaline and fear.
 This can be a poor time to sit down with police and try to properly express exactly what happened and why you took the actions you did.
 This is where I can help.

-If you find yourself on the better end of a smoking gun because you had to defend yourself or others with serious or deadly force, safely allow the responding officers to secure the scene and check on the perpetrator, then respectfully explain that you are eager to talk to them, but that you intend to speak with your attorney first before answering questions or making a statement.
+If you find yourself having had to defend yourself or others with serious or deadly force, safely allow the responding officers to secure the scene and check on the perpetrator, then respectfully explain that you are eager to talk to them, but that you intend to speak with your attorney first before answering questions or making a statement.
 In most cases they will understand and will help facilitate this.
 If they do not respect it, simply insist on it and call me 24/7.
 If they won’t listen to you I will convince them.
 If you are the loved one or friend of someone who was just taken away by the police for questioning, you call me.
 I can then contact the police and end the questioning until I speak with the detained person.